Freddie Mack: Biography

 In 1969 he was arrested for being an illegal alien in the UK but managed to avoid deportation.

 At the end of 1974, Mack signed to K-Tel Records as Mr. Superbad and recorded many records under this label.
 He also sang on the 1975 hit "Kung Fu Man" on UltraFunk for Contempo Records.

 He went to live in Plains, North Lanarkshire in 1979 and spent the time from then till his retirement in 2005 working as a Radio DJ and doing gigs with his Disco Show.
-His sexy American voice and his love of Soul Music could be heard over the airwaves of Radio Clyde every Saturday night for many years.
+His voice could be heard over the airwaves of Radio Clyde every Saturday night for many years.

 In 1981, his strong American voice featured on the Tight Fit megamix song Back to the Sixties.
 The track reached number 4 in the UK Charts.
 His words are at the start of the song and are "Wam Bam Alakazam, that's the sound, the super sound of the 60's, going back and checking it out, ready for some more?
 Hit that floor!
 The great days are back again!"

 Following his departure from Radio Clyde, in 1991, he joined Glasgow's East End Radio and found huge popularity.

 In 2001 he founded The Scot's Boxing Hall of Fame of which he was named President and there have been three Induction Events with a fourth on 13 September 2008 in the Quality Inn, Glasgow Central Hotel.

 Between 2002 and 2003 he presented the Superbad Saturday Night programme on Lanarkshire radio station Clan FM which was a mix of soul music and chat.
 Mack died on 11 January 2009.